cozy/cozy-docs/src/documents/hack/getting-started/index.html.md

 # Getting Started

-To begin we'll introduce you to the standard NodeJS tools.
+As an introduction, we’ll present to you the standard NodeJS tools.
 This way your application will work in any environment.
 Then we'll introduce you to our favorite tools to make your Cozy development experience more delightful and efficient: get ready for **painless web development** with Cozy!